keebio/keebio-docs/docs/iris-ce-build-guide.md

 ## Inspect/Test Parts

 Before starting assembly of the board, check if there's any issues with the parts in the keyboard kit.

+First, unscrew the switch plate from the tray, and remove the poron piece from the tray.

 See if silicone bumpers are installed on the bottom of the case trays.